La-Proteina: Atomistic Protein Generation via Partially Latent Flow Matching: Introduction

-We conduct a comprehensive empirical evaluation, comparing our model against leading publicly available methods for atomistic protein design~\cite{lisanza2023joint,lu2024generating,alamdari2024pallatom,chu2024protpardelle,ingraham2022chroma,chen2025all}, and achieve state-of-the-art atomistic protein structure generation performance as measured by the all-atom co-designability and diversity metrics. \ourmodel can generate co-designable proteins of up to 800 residues, a regime where existing models collapse or run out of memory, demonstrating our method's strong scalability.
+We empirically compare our model against leading publicly available methods for atomistic protein design and achieve state-of-the-art atomistic performance as measured by the all-atom co-designability and diversity metrics. \ourmodel can generate co-designable proteins of up to 800 residues, a regime where existing models collapse or run out of memory, demonstrating our method's strong scalability.
 We further assess the generated structures' geometric quality through analyses of side-chain conformations and validate overall structural integrity~\citep{davis2007molprobity}. \ourmodel significantly surpasses existing methods in these evaluations as well.
 Next, we apply \ourmodel to atomistic motif scaffolding, a critical task for protein engineering that most prior work has addressed only at the coarser backbone level~\citep{watson2023rfdiffusion,yim2024improved,lin2024genie2,geffner2025proteina}.
 We tackle both all-atom and tip-atom scaffolding, where in the latter case only functionally critical side chain tip atoms are given, rather than all atoms of the motif residues.
-Our model performs these tasks in two setups: the standard indexed scaffolding task, where motif residue sequence indices are specified; and the more challenging unindexed task~\citep{ahern2025atom}, where these sequence indices are unknown.
-Our approach solves most benchmark tasks across all setups, vastly outperforming baselines.
+Our model performs these tasks in two setups: the standard indexed task, where motif residue sequence indices are specified; and the more challenging unindexed task~\citep{ahern2025atom}, where these sequence indices are unknown.
+Our approach solves most benchmark tasks across all setups and outperforms baselines.
 We provide further insights through ablation studies and careful analysis of the model's latent space, which shows that \ourmodel encodes atomistic residue structure and amino acid type in a localized and consistent manner.
 In conclusion, \ourmodel represents a versatile, high-quality, fully atomistic protein structure generative model, with the potential to enable new, challenging protein design tasks.\looseness=-1